JordanHendl/gohan/furikake/examples/bindless_reserved/README.md

-It compiles a compute shader that references all of these bindings, validates that the shader matches the expected reservation metadata, mutates host-side bindless data, and then builds the required bind group and bind tables from a `RecipeBook`.
+It compiles a compute shader that references all of these bindings, validates that the shader matches the expected reservation metadata, mutates host-side bindless data, and then builds the required bind tables from a `RecipeBook`.

 ## Running